VIGHNESH1521/MySQL/README.md

 When you execute a statement, if errors, warnings, or notes occur, you can use the SHOW WARNINGS diagnostic statement to display detailed information.

       SHOW WARNINGS;

+# How to load the sample database

+      source C:\Users\VIGHNESH SUDHAKAR\Desktop\MySQL\mysqlsampledatabase.sql

+# Use the SHOW DATABASES command to list all databases in the current server

+    show databases;